bhat0155/bhangraescape/contracts.md

 ```

 **Possible Errors**:
 - 400: Invalid days selected
 - 401: Not logged in
 - 403: Not allowed to update
 - 404: Event not found

+---

 ## Important Notes
-- Guests can only view information, not make changes
+- Guests can only view information, not make changes.
-- Changes only work for future events
+- Changes only work for future events.
-- Days are represented as: "MON", "TUE", "WED", "THU", "FRI", "SAT", "SUN"
-- When no one has set availability yet, all day counts start at zero
+- When no one has set availability yet, all day counts start at zero.
-- The system always shows the top 2 most
+- The system always shows the **top 2** most available days (tie-break: weekday order MON→SUN).
+- `playlist`, `media`, and `finalPlaylist` are read-only for non-admins and may be empty.
+- `finalPlaylist` is `null` when unset.
+- `performers`, `tallies`, `topDays`, `capabilities`, `interested`, and `myDays` are computed/derived (not client-set).
+- For guests, `interested` and `myDays` are omitted in responses.
+"""